Australia–Japan relations: Economic relations

 Australian trade had shifted away from other Commonwealth countries toward Asia around the 1960s and 1970s.
 Japan in particular had emerged as the leading trading partner.
 In 1966–67, Japan surpassed the United Kingdom "to become the largest market for Australian exports".
 Japan is now the second largest export market for Australia (after China), although Japan is ranked only third as a source of imports to Australia after the United States and China.
 Because of this, Australia has had a trade surplus with Japan.

 As Japan protects its agriculture, Australia faces quotas, high tariffs, and standards barriers in exporting agricultural products including beef, butter, and apples to Japan.
 Japan is "Australia's largest beef export market, taking 35.8% of all beef shipped in 2011".

 Negotiations commenced in 2007 on a bilateral free trade agreement between Australia and Japan.

 As Australia trades raw minerals to Japan for large amounts of earnings, while Japan trades technology such as televisions, computers and cars.
 Japan is one of the leading suppliers of a number of manufactured goods imported to Australia: Japan has been the principal source of cars and motorcycles being imported to Australia.

+Military

+In April 2026, Australia and Japan signed contracts to provide the Australian navy with 11 Improved Mogami-class frigates.